universal-ctags/ctags/docs/man/ctags.1.rst

 See :ref:`readtags(1) <readtags(1)>` about a client tool for binary searching a name in a sorted tags file.

-The official Universal-ctags web site at:
+The official Universal Ctags web site at:

 https://ctags.io/